 Who can participate in the competition?
-Case Challenge is open to first- or second-year students (irrespective of their specialisation) enrolled in a full-time, two-year flagship management program at one of the aforementioned business schools.
+Case Challenge is open to first or second year students (irrespective of their specialisation) enrolled in a full-time, management program of a business school in India.

-Is the Case Challenge a continuation of the Google Online Challenge?
-No, Case Challenge and Google Online Challenge are different programs without any overlap or dependency on each other.
+Is the Case Challenge a continuation of Google's Online Challenge (which was conducted recently for the first year students)?
+No, Case Challenge and Google's Online Challenge are different programs.

-I could not participate in the Google Online Challenge.
+I could not participate in Google's Online Challenge.
 Can I still register for this competition?
 Yes, these two are completely different initiatives.